jan-trnka/home-assistant-goodwe-pv-control/README.md

 - Dictionary with hourly prices of energy
     - Czech - current_spot_electricity_hour_order
     - Nordpool - the only Nordpool entity, default name is "nordpool_<energy_scale>_<region>_<currency>_<some-numbers>"
-- Available by one of supported integrations (Czech Energy Spot Prices, Nordpool)
+- Available by one of the supported integrations (Czech Energy Spot Prices, Nordpool)

 **Actual Block of 3 Hours Energy Price Is Cheapest**
 - Binary sensor defining the cheapest 3 hours block of energy prices